Financial matters

 Other study costs

-To enter the Netherlands for study purposes, nationals from most Non-EU countries need an entry visa, and, once in the Netherlands, a residence permit is often required.
-A Dutch visa costs about €80,00 and a residence permit for the Netherlands €228,00.
+To enter the Netherlands for study purposes, nationals from most non-EU countries need an entry visa, and, once in the Netherlands, a residence permit.
+The costs for a residence permit are € 243.

 Bachelors and more